-- 4 Import the .psq files into MassHunter Qualitative Analysis software and save them in a Data Analysis method. - 5 Import the sequences for use in Optimizer for Peptides software as described in "To import peptide sequences from a MassHunter Qualitative Analysis method" on page 27.
+- 4 Import the .psq files into MassHunter Qualitative Analysis program and save them in a Data Analysis method. - 5 Import the sequences for use in Optimizer for Peptides as described in "To import peptide sequences from a MassHunter Qualitative Analysis method" on page 33.